rubyonracetracks/tutorial-rails-rubymn2/04-02-forhire_show.md

 * Enter the command "sh testc.sh".
 The new controller test fails because of missing routes.
 (The forhire objects are not yet provided.)

 #### Test Fixtures and Helper
-* Add the following lines to the end of the file test/fixtures/for_hires.yml:
+* Replace the contents of the file test/fixtures/for_hires.yml with the following code:
 ```
 bond_connery:
   blurb: 'I was the original James Bond.'